ibmdb/node-ibm_db/README.md

 ### Strict Column Naming

-When column names are retrieved from ODBC, you can request by SQL_DESC_NAME or SQL_DESC_LABEL.
+When column names are retrieved from DB2 CLI, you can request by SQL_DESC_NAME or SQL_DESC_LABEL.
 SQL_DESC_NAME is the exact column name or none if there is none defined.
 SQL_DESC_LABEL is the heading or column name or calculation.
 SQL_DESC_LABEL is used by default and seems to work well in most cases.